-Some programs/projects are not located in any target areas nor are they available city-wide, so the geographic distribution of funds does not add up to 100%.
-Programs/projects that are not in target areas or available citywide are qualified by LMC and are not required to be in a target area.
+Some programs/projects are not located in any target areas nor are they available citywide so the geographic distribution of funds does not add up to 100%.
+Programs/projects that are not in target areas or available citywide are qualified by LMC so they are not required to be located in a target area.